Awesome

 Kaito is an operator that automates the AI/ML model inference or tuning workload in a Kubernetes cluster.
 The target models are popular open-sourced large models such as falcon and phi-3.
 Kaito has the following key differentiations compared to most of the mainstream model deployment methodologies built on top of virtual machine infrastructures:

 - Manage large model files using container images.
-A http server is provided to perform inference calls using the model library.
+An OpenAI-compatible server is provided to perform inference calls.

 - Provide preset configurations to avoid adjusting workload parameters based on GPU hardware.